Love at first sight

-Love at first sight is a personal experience and a common trope in creative works: a person or character feels an instant, extreme, and ultimately long-lasting romantic attraction for a stranger upon first seeing that stranger.
+Love at first sight is a personal experience and a common trope in creative works: a person or character feels an instant, extreme, and ultimately long-lasting romantic attraction for a stranger upon first seeing them.
 It has been described by poets and critics since the emergence of ancient Greece.

-Psychological conceptions
+Psychology

 Research has shown two bases for love at first sight.
 One is that the attractiveness of a person can be very quickly determined, with the average time in one study being 0.13 seconds.
 The other is that the first few minutes, but not the first moment, of a relationship have been shown to be predictive of the relationship's future success, more so than what two people have in common or whether they like each other ("like attracts like").

-Infatuation, not to be confused with love at first sight, is the state of being carried away by an unreasoned passion or assumed love.
-Hillman and Phillips describe it as a desire to express the libidinal attraction of addictive love, inspired with an intense but short-lived passion or admiration for someone.

 A 2017 study on love at first sight found that even though people reporting the experience retrospectively will recall features resembling passionate love ("constant thoughts about the person and the desire to be with him or her"), people reporting love at first sight currently after just meeting the potential partner only report neutral scores (neither agreeing nor disagreeing) on a romantic love measure including a passion component.
 Some authors have speculated that the remembered account of falling in love at first sight (with high passion) is often actually a memory confabulation.
 Furthermore, the study found that the experience of love at first sight was related to the physical attractiveness of the potential partner.
 This led the researchers to conclude that love at first sight is actually a strong initial attraction, rather than resembling the state of being in love.